HLgitrepo/guides/IA bot.md

 - `end`: A *DateInput* where the search will stop.
 - `split_by`: Defines the split character used to *IdsInput*. (default is `,`)
 - `src_type`: If the src must be ship IDs (where 0 will be "mined/farmed") or if ship name contains a text (check `/ship_data`), by default it take ship IDs.
-- `src`: An *IdsInput* containing the sources that the search will be limited to, if empty it will get any source.
+- `src`: An *IdsInput* (or text if 'src_type' is set to such) containing the sources that the search will be limited to, if empty it will get any source.
 - `dst_type`: If the dst must be ship IDs (where 0 will be "destroied") or if ship name contains a text (check `/ship_data`), by default it take ship IDs.
-- `dst`: An *IdsInput* containing the destinations that the search will be limited to, if empty it will get any destination.
+- `dst`: An *IdsInput* (or text if 'dst_type' is set to such) containing the destinations that the search will be limited to, if empty it will get any destination.
 - `ejected_by` can be:
   - `Normal`: Will only get items ejected by ejectors and farmed/mined.
   - `Hurt`: Will only get items get by damaging __ships__.